emyw/moviedb-promise/README.md

 - The `MovieDb` class has been moved to be a property of the package export.
 You will need to reference the `MovieDb` property of the export in order to instantiate the class.
 See usage below for an example.
 - The constructor has been changed to accept only two parameters: an api key and the base url for tmdb.
 - The `session()` function has been renamed to `retrieveSession()`
 - Requests were previously made using [superagent](https://www.npmjs.com/package/superagent) as it was used by the [original `moviedb` package](https://github.com/impronunciable/moviedb).
-It has been replaced with [axios](https://www.npmjs.com/package/axios) now.
+It was then replaced with [axios](https://www.npmjs.com/package/axios), and then replaced again with a basic fetch.

 ## Integrations